-BREADTH: ASSEMBLAGE- RELIEF SCULPTURE
+CONCENTRATION: RELIEF SCULPTURE

 The Third Quarter sketches on the learner's consciousness the perception of something in more dimensional surface.
-The subject engages learners to art activities that enable them to better understand the different dimensions of an object and develop a skill to find relevance and utilize the potential of available materials and use it to its fullest to produce a 3-dimensional art (relief sculpture).
+The subject engages learners to art activities that enable them to better understand the different dimensions of an object and develop a skill to find relevance and maximize the potential of available resources and utilize it to produce a 3-dimensional art (relief sculpture).